lsst-sqre/gafaelfawr/docs/dev/development.rst

 - Gafaelfawr follows the :sqr:`072` Python style guide.

-- The code formatting follows :pep:`8`, though in practice lean on Black and isort to format the code for you.
+- The code formatting follows :pep:`8`, though in practice lean on Ruff to format the code for you.

 - Use :pep:`484` type annotations.
   The :command:`uv run tox run -e typing` command, which runs mypy_, ensures that the project's types are consistent.